TWVyY3VyaW8K/Denvelope/README.md

 # Denvelope
 This is my .NET obfuscator from my old GitHub account.
-It is very buggy and often it's output don't work or works wrong, don't use it for important projects!
+It is very buggy and often its output desn't work or works wrong, don't use it for important projects!